re-data/re-data/README.md

 # What is re_data?

-re_data is an open-source data quality & observability framework for modern data stack. 😊
+re_data is an open-source data quality & observability framework for the modern data stack. 😊

 Currently, re_data focuses on observing the dbt project (together with underlaying data warehouse - Postgres, BigQuery, Snowflake, Redshift).